 Congress Should Act

-• Congress should enact comprehensive federal privacy legislation that protects all Americans regardless of where they live and preempts state law, thereby ending the growing state-by-state privacy patchwork.
+• Congress should enact comprehensive federal privacy legislation that protects all Americans regardless of where they live and preempts state laws related to the federal standard, thereby ending the growing state-by-state privacy patchwork and preventing another patchwork from developing in the future.

-• Federal privacy legislation should be tech- and sector-neutral and apply to online and offline entities alike that collect and process personal information.
+• Federal privacy legislation should be tech- and sector-neutral and apply across sectors to both online and offline entities that collect and process personal information.

 Clarify the Role of the Federal Trade Commission and Preserve the Role of State Attorneys General in Enforcement

-• In comprehensive federal privacy legislation, clear requirements should be set forth in the law, and guardrails should be in place to avoid issuance of regulations that would undermine America’s leadership in innovation.
+• In comprehensive federal privacy legislation, clear requirements should be set forth in the law, and guardrails should be in place to avoid issuance of regulations that would create uncertainty and undermine America’s leadership in innovation.
 The FTC should be the exclusive federal regulator enforcing the law.

 • The FTC should maintain its existing efforts of case-by-case enforcement actions rather than pursuing expansive regulatory rulemaking.